m-d-brown/plain-text-accounting-tools/README.md

 monthly and I can then check the original source statement, account them and file away with minimal overhead.

+My other project, https://github.com/m-d-brown/beancount-basics, has more information about Beancount, with links to many better resources to get started with it and double entry accounting.

 The following institutions are supported:

 * Bank of America credit cards